Protean-Labs/subgrounds/README.md

 9                   USDT  2022-01-27 08:11:57             14000.000000
 ```

-Looking at the `SyntheticField` constructor arguments, `f` is the function to apply to the dependencies `deps`, `type_` is the GraphQL type of the resulting synthetic field `datetime` and `deps` are the `FieldPath` objects which constitute the synthetic field's dependencies.
+Looking at the `SyntheticField` constructor arguments, `f` is the function to apply to the dependencies `deps`, `type_` is the GraphQL type of the resulting synthetic field `datetime` and `deps` are the `FieldPath` objects on which the synthetic field depends.

-You can also create `SyntheticField` objects that take more than one argument (notice the two `FieldPath` objects for `deps` as well as the two arguments to the funciton `f`), as well as default values:
+You can also create `SyntheticField` objects that take more than one argument (notice the two `FieldPath` objects for `deps` as well as the two arguments to the funciton `f`), as well as default values which will be used in case of error (e.g.: division by zero) or if the data is missing (e.g.: GraphQL optional fields):
 ```python
 >>> aaveV2.Borrow.token_name = SyntheticField(
 ...   f=lambda symbol, name: f'{symbol}: {name}'),